Whittling Wood Like an Expert— A Simple Guide

 Courtesy of L. Demarest

 As with any hobby, whittling wood can come with an array of accouterments.
 A knife with a curved blade, like the one above, is useful when carving spoons.
 The curved blade helps cut the bowl of spoons and ladles.
-It is harder to sharpen then straight knives but makes short work of curved cuts.
+It is harder to sharpen than straight knives but makes short work of curved cuts.

 5 / 10